Weather Forecast For Munford - NewsBreak

 Weather Forecast For Munford

-MUNFORD, AL(Updated at 8am ET)Here's your weather forecast for the next four days.
+MUNFORD, TN(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Breezy: 0 to 5 mph